Fast Online EM for Big Topic Modeling: EM Framework for LDA

-The batch EM iterates E-step and M-step repeatedly.
-Suppose $\lambda^{t-1}$ and $\lambda^t$ are the parameters from two successive iterations of EM.
+where EM iterates the E-step and the M-step to refine sufficient statistics $\hat{\theta}_d(k)$ and $\hat{\phi}_{w}(k)$, which can be normalized to get the multinomial parameters according to~\eqref{mtheta} and~\eqref{mphi}.
+Suppose $\lambda^{t-1}$ and $\lambda^t$ are the parameters from two successive iterations $t-1$ and $t$ of EM.
 It is easy to prove that

-which shows EM always monotonically improves the LDA's log-likelihood~\eqref{log-likelihood} for convergence.
-The EM can be also viewed as a coordinate ascent on the lower bound $\ell(\boldsymbol{\mu},\lambda)$~\eqref{lowerbound}, in which the E-step maximizes it with respect to $\boldsymbol{\mu}$, and the M-step maximizes it with respect to $\lambda$.
-When $\{\alpha=\beta=1\}$, the EM for LDA reduces to the standard EM for probabilistic latent semantic index (PLSI)~\cite{Girolami:03} and non-negative matrix factorization (NMF) in terms of Kullback-Leibler (KL) divergence~\cite{Gaussier:05}.
+which shows that EM always monotonically improves the LDA's log-likelihood~\eqref{log-likelihood} for convergence.
+The EM can be also viewed as a coordinate ascent on the lower bound $\ell(\boldsymbol{\mu},\lambda)$, in which the E-step maximizes it with respect to $\boldsymbol{\mu}$, and the M-step maximizes it with respect to the multinomial parameter set $\lambda$.
+Fig~\ref{bem} summarizes the BEM algorithm for LDA, where lines $5$ and $6$ are the E-step and M-step, respectively.
+BEM sweeps the number of non-zero elements ($NNZ$) in $\mathbf{x}_{W \times D}$ by $K$ times for $1 \le t \le T$ iterations until converged.